-It has been agreed that non-executive Directors, excluding the non-executive Chairman shall receive a fee in the range of \$20,000 to \$25,000 each per annum from 1 July 2006.
-The non-executive Chairman shall receive a fee of \$36,000 per annum.
+It has been agreed that non-executive Directors, excluding the Chairman shall receive a fee in the range of \$20,000 to \$25,000 each per annum from 1 July 2006.
 Non-executive Directors may also be remunerated for additional specialised services performed at the request of the Board.
+A non-executive Chairman shall receive a fee of \$36,000 per annum.
+Mr Eckhof, however, is a part-time executive Chairman.

-The remuneration of the non-executive Directors for the year ending 30 June 2015 is detailed in Table 1 of this report.
-In the reporting period, concurrently with the resignation of non-executive Chairman Mr Ron Gajewski, Mr Eckhof resigned as Managing Director / CEO and was appointed as part-time executive Chairman.
+The remuneration of the non-executive Directors for the year ending 30 June 2016 is detailed in Table 1 of this report.